fishaudio/Bert-VITS2/README.md

 - [ ] ONNX対応

-## 実験したいこと
-- [ ] 複数話者での学習の実験（原理的にはできるはず、スタイルがどう効くかが未知）
-- [ ] むしろ複数話者で単一話者扱いで学習しても、スタイル埋め込みが話者埋め込みでそこに話者の情報が含まれているので、スタイルベクトルを作ることで複数話者の音声を生成できるのではないか？
-- [ ] もしそうなら、大量の人数の音声を学習させれば、ある意味「話者空間から適当に選んだ話者（連続的に変えられる）の音声合成」ができるのでは？リファレンス音声も使えばゼロショットでの音声合成もできるのでは？

 ## References
 In addition to the original reference (written below), I used the following repositories:
 - [Bert-VITS2](https://github.com/fishaudio/Bert-VITS2)
 - [EasyBertVits2](https://github.com/Zuntan03/EasyBertVits2)

-[The pretrained model](https://huggingface.co/litagin/Style-Bert-VITS2-1.0-base) is essentially taken from [the original base model of Bert-VITS2 v2.1](https://huggingface.co/Garydesu/bert-vits2_base_model-2.1), so all the credits go to the original author ([Fish Audio](https://github.com/fishaudio)):
+[The pretrained model](https://huggingface.co/litagin/Style-Bert-VITS2-1.0-base) and [JP-Extra version](https://huggingface.co/litagin/Style-Bert-VITS2-2.0-base-JP-Extra) is essentially taken from [the original base model of Bert-VITS2 v2.1](https://huggingface.co/Garydesu/bert-vits2_base_model-2.1) and [JP-Extra pretrained model of Bert-VITS2](https://huggingface.co/Stardust-minus/Bert-VITS2-Japanese-Extra), so all the credits go to the original author ([Fish Audio](https://github.com/fishaudio)):

 Below is the original README.md.